salieri009/MyTechPortFolio/docs/Testing/Frontend-Backend-Connectivity-Test.md

 ```

 **Current Status**:
-- ✅ Environment variable support in `WebConfig`
+- ??Environment variable support in `WebConfig`
-- ⚠️ **Issue**: CORS origins should be configurable via environment
+- ?�️ **Issue**: CORS origins should be configurable via environment

 ---